 “There’s a high likelihood that some orders will have all tagged items” says Moreno “and those orders can be confirmed 100-percent automatically by the system.”
 In a best-case scenario with RFID Moreno believes they can reduce checking time by 50%.

 The timing for CCI’s upgrade into RFID is intentional: Moreno says they will be accepting a major new contract that will double the number of orders it ships within a year.
 “That makes now a good time to implement RFID.”

 What about payback with the technology?

-“Absolutely RFID will be a payback for us” Moreno insists “though I can’t quantify it.”
+“Absolutely RFID is a payback for us” Moreno insists though he can’t quantify it.
 In one instance Moreno expects payback with RFID because CCI will not have to double its headcount to support the impending higher volumes.

 Moreno says another benefit of RFID is that it adds a layer of internal track-and-trace security for sensitive items.